 Helping students land a full-time job after college is a large part of a university’s career center.
 Now that employers aren’t doing as many in-person interviews, career centers need to prepare students for interviewing virtually and adapting their communication skills to video.

 Providing students with video messaging software, like Covideo, will help students communicate to potential employers like they would in person.

 Learn more about video email for Higher Education

 Covideo is used at many colleges in their admissions, recruitment, and advancement departments.
-Learn more about using video in your career center by signing up for a demo, or discover how other colleges and universities are incorporating video messaging into their higher education marketing strategy.
+If you want to earn more about using video in your career center, sign up for a demo, or discover how other colleges and universities are incorporating video messaging into their higher education marketing strategy.